sam-fogarty/ndlar_39Ar_analysis/README.md

-Repository to house code for doing a radiologicals analysis in the ndlar prototypes.
+Code for doing analysis and simulation of radiologicals in the DUNE ND-LAr prototypes.